 Deftemplate greatly simplifies accessing a specific field in a pattern because the desired field can be identified by its slot name.
-The modify action can be used to retract and assert a new fact in one action by specifying one or more template slots to be modified.
+The modify action can be used to modify a fact in one action by specifying one or more template slots to be modified.